-- 12.1 HKCC settles EFN futures contracts and RMB currency futures contracts, which involves the settlement of two linked obligations upon the final settlement.
-HKCC describes the settlement mechanisms of two linked obligations, including the timing of finality for settling of Market Contracts, and the delivery and payment obligations, arising from their expiries in the HKCC Rules and HKCC Procedures. - 12.2 For the final settlement of EFN futures contracts, HKCC uses the real-time DVP facility of CMU to exchange EFN and money obligations between concerned HKCC Participants simultaneously on a transaction-by-transaction (gross) basis.
-This DVP settlement mechanism is referred to as Model 1 in the PFMI. - 12.3 Upon the expiry of RMB currency futures contracts, HKCC debits and credits the corresponding money obligations, in both RMB and USD, to CCMS Collateral Accounts of respective HKCC Participants.
+- 12.1 HKCC settles US Dollar vs Renminbi (Hong Kong) currency futures and options contracts, which involves the settlement of two linked obligations upon final settlement.
+HKCC describes the settlement mechanisms of the two linked obligations, including the timing of finality for settling Market Contracts and the delivery and payment obligations arising from their expiries in the HKCC Rules and HKCC Procedures. - 12.2 Upon the expiry of US Dollar vs Renminbi (Hong Kong) currency futures and options contracts, HKCC debits and credits the corresponding money obligations, in both RMB and USD, the CCMS Collateral Accounts of respective HKCC Participants.
 Delivery in a currency leg and payment in another currency leg constitutes linked obligations.
-The HKCC Participants have to settle their money obligations by making good payments to HKCC before 9:15 am on the final settlement day.
-HKCC only allows the HKCC Participants to withdraw the amount in RMB/USD arising from the final settlement of RMB currency futures contracts from their CCMS Collateral Accounts by giving instructions to HKCC before 11:00 am on the final settlement day.
-HKCC then effects payments to the HKCC Participants after 11:00 am on the final settlement day, if and only if the money obligations in another currency leg have been settled.
+HKCC Participants have to settle their money obligations by making good payments to HKCC before 9:15 am on the Final Settlement Day.
+HKCC only allows HKCC Participants to withdraw from their CCMS Collateral Accounts on the Final Settlement Day the amount in RMB/USD arising from the final settlement of US Dollar vs Renminbi (Hong Kong) currency futures and options contracts if instructions are given to HKCC before 11:00 am on the Final Settlement Day.
+HKCC would then effect payments to HKCC Participants after 11:00 am on the Final Settlement Day, if and only if their money obligations in another currency leg have been settled.